johnzastrow/choreme/README.md

 id5[\This is the text in the box\]

 A-->B

 A --- B

-A-- This is the text! ---B
+C-- This is the text! ---D

-A---|This is the text|B
+E---|This is the text|F